AnimaTardeb/Meiogenix-UGDR/README.md

 # UGDR #

-UGDR is a pipeline to detect recombination in complex hybrid/recombined yeast genomes (<=4n).
-It is based on alleles ratio comparative analyses  and read depth coverage obtained from NGS reads.
+UGDR is a pipeline that analyzes variations in SNP frequency to detect recombination and foster visualization of recombination tracks in natural and/or constructed hybrid yeast genomes.
+The detection of recombination in haploid (tetrads), diploid, aneuploidy and polyploid yeasts (limited to 4n) is achieved regardless of the ploidy of the yeast and the parental genome.
+UGDR also addresses the challenge of the continuous variation of the allele frequencies along with chromosomal loss and gain.

 ## Basic Usage ##